Shivakumarh7/DataCleaning_Pandas--CustomerCallList/README.md

 # DataCleaning_Pandas_CustomerCall_List
-## Python-Data cleaning on customer call list dataset using pandas basic
 HERE IS MY FIRST DATA CLEANING PROJECT USING PANDAS IN THIS WE HAVE DONE :

-1. First Look at Data Provides an initial overview of the dataset using pandas.
-Demonstrates how to inspect the data, including checking the first few rows and basic statistics.
-2  Removing Duplicates- Explains how to identify and remove duplicate rows from the dataset using pandas.
-Emphasizes the importance of data cleanliness and how duplicates can impact analysis.
-3. Dropping Columns Shows how to drop unnecessary columns from the dataset.
-Discusses the rationale behind removing specific columns to streamline data processing.
+**1.First Look at Data** : We start by taking a quick look at the data with pandas.
+This helps us see how it's organized and what kind of information it has.

+**2.Removing Duplicates**: Keeping our data clean is important!
+We'll find and remove duplicate entries using pandas to avoid misleading results.
+Duplicate data can skew analysis, so removing them ensures each piece of information.

+**3.Dropping Columns** :To focus on the most relevant information, we'll use pandas to remove unnecessary columns from the data.
+This streamlines processing and analysis by concentrating on the features that contribute directly to our goals.

-4. Strip Introduces the strip function to remove leading and trailing whitespaces from string columns.
+**4.Strip**  Introduces the strip function to remove leading and trailing whitespaces from string columns.
 Highlights the significance of clean and standardized text data.

-5. Cleaning/Standardizing Phone Numbers Demonstrates the process of cleaning and standardizing phone numbers using pandas.
+**Cleaning/Standardizing Phone Numbers**: Demonstrates the process of cleaning and standardizing phone numbers using pandas.
 Utilizes regular expressions and the apply function to achieve a consistent format.

-6. Splitting Columns Illustrates how to split columns, focusing on the example of breaking down an address into its components.
-Emphasizes the use of the split function and naming the resulting columns appropriately.
+**6. Splitting Columns** :For better organization and analysis, we can split columns containing multiple pieces of information.
+For instance, an 'address' column could be split into separate columns for street, city, state, and zip code using pandas' splitting functions.
+Assigning clear names to the new columns helps us understand the data more easily.

-7. Standardizing Column Values using Replace Explores the use of the replace function to standardize values within a column.
+**7. Standardizing Column Values using Replace**: Explores the use of the replace function to standardize values within a column.
 Specifically addresses the standardization of "yes" and "no" values.

-8. Fill Null Values Covers methods for filling or handling null (missing) values in the dataset.
+**8. Fill Null Values** Covers methods for filling or handling null (missing) values in the dataset.
 Demonstrates the use of the fillna function to replace missing values with specified alternatives.
-9. Filtering Down Rows of Data Explains how to filter rows based on specific criteria, focusing on "do not contact" entries and empty phone numbers.
-Highlights the importance of data filtering for specific analysis requirements.